ajaybhuj24/Master_Dissertation_Project_2026/README.md

 1. **Which RAG enhancement most effectively reduces hallucination?**
 2. **How does each technique behave as the document corpus grows?**
+3. **At which stage of the pipeline is intervention most effective?**

 ---